 For farmers who are interested in scaling up their activities, Volunteers also provide training in basic business skills such as planning, record keeping, and marketing.
 In addition, Volunteers teach members of households the importance of improving nutrition by using more food groups and meals that include fish.

-Given that 40% of natural water resources in Southern African Sub-region are found in Zambia, fisheries and aquaculture has gained increasing attention as a sub-sector that has potential to uplift food security, nutrition and income levels of people.
-Volunteers working on this project have an opportunity to transfer new or improved integrated aquaculture-agriculture-related knowledge, skills, and attitudes directly to smallholder farmers, including women, men, and youth.
+Given that 40% of natural water resources in the Southern African Sub-region are found in Zambia, fisheries and aquaculture have gained increased attention as a sub-sector that has potential to uplift food security, nutrition, and income levels of people.
+Volunteers working on this project have an opportunity to transfer new or improved integrated aquaculture-agriculture related knowledge, skills, and attitudes directly to smallholder farmers, including women, men, and youth.

 Required Language Skills

 Volunteers typically live on a large housing compound with two or three other families, but have their own housing structure, cooking area, private washing area, and latrine.
 Volunteers may choose to share meals with their host neighbors or cook on their own.